ziggahunhow/kumaza-dojo/README.md

-This is for kumaza dojo
+This is for kumaza dojo site